Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

-When integrating the asymptotic expansion of the $1$-linear statistics $\Braket{\phi}^{V_{G,\phi,t}}_{L_N}$, one needs to justify that the resulting integrals are finite, \textit{ie} that the integrands are integrable.
-Justifying that $t\mapsto\rho_{V_{G,\phi,t}}$ is continuous with respect to the uniform convergence norm (of the function and all its derivatives) is enough to conclude this.
-A transport-based approximation of an analogue of $\rho_{V_{G,\phi,t}}$ was constructed in \cite{leble2018fluctuations} in the case of the 2D Coulomb gas.
-While for the classical $\beta$-ensembles, it is not hard to show, under some hypotheses on the supports of $V$ and $W$, that
+When integrating the asymptotic expansion of the $1$-linear statistics $\Braket{\phi}^{V_{G,\phi,t}}_{\mu_N}$, one needs to justify that the resulting integrals are finite, \textit{i.e.} that the integrands are integrable.
+To do so, it is enough to show that the map $t\mapsto\rho_{V_{G,\phi,t}}$, referred to as the \textit{perturbed thermal equilibrium measure} in the Coulomb gases literature \cite{serfaty2023gaussian}, is continuous with respect to the norm of uniform convergence of the function and all its derivatives.
+Establishing this in the high-temperature regime is non-trivial, due to the non-linearity of \eqref{eqmeasure:charac} in $V$.
+Theorem \ref{thm:conteqdensity} provides a partial answer, in the case of the one-dimensional log gas, to a question raised in \cite{serfaty2023gaussian} concerning the perturbed thermal equilibrium measure.

-and deduce the continuity of $t\mapsto\mu_{tV+(1-t)W}$, to analog result in the high temperature regime is much more involved.
-This is due to the non-linearity of \eqref{eqmeasure:charac}.

 To show this result, our method is based on an application of the Banach fixed-point theorem to \eqref{eqmeasure:exp}.
-In the model with fixed $\beta$ the analogous step may be done easily because of the linearity, with respect to the equilibrium measure, of the characterizing equation (the analogue \eqref{eqmeasure:charac}).
-Due to the presence of entropy, $\rho_{V}$ is the solution of a non-linear integral equation.